bs2kbs2k/smlinux/README.md

 	smlinux update

 ## **How do I apply a patch after 60fps but before Dynamic Options or CHEATER?**

-The following are examples for advanced users to use as reference:
+*The following are examples for advanced users to use as reference*

-Starting from scratch:
+**Method One**: Starting from scratch

 1. Prepare clean source: `smlinux clone`
 2. Change to folder you just prepared: `cd ~/sm64ex`